 Louisiana Equal Opportunity for All Poster Required

-The Equal Opportunity for All is an equal opportunity law poster by the Louisiana Office Of Human Resources.
+The Equal Opportunity for All is a labor law posters poster by the Louisiana Office Of Human Resources.
 This is a mandatory posting for all employers in Louisiana, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 This poster discusses discrimination and how it is illegal for employers to discriminate against employees and to make employment decisions based on discrimination.
 If an employee feels discriminated against the poster also lists where to file a complaint.

 LA All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Louisiana and Federal poster requirements by clicking here .